10to1/potemkin/README.md

 ## Usage

-Place a configuration file in config/potemkin.
-This could look something like:

-    Potemkin.configure do |config|
-      config.platform = :android
-      config.android_project_dir = "Carsharing"
-    end
+Run `potemkinize .` in the root folder of your project.
+This will create a file at `config/potemkin.rb` which contains some example configs for iOS and Android.

-Run a build command
+After having filled in the necessary config settings, you can run a build command with:

     $ potemkin build